Akash-Yadav25/LLM-from-scratch/README.md

 ### 1. **Open the Notebook**

-Open the main notebook file using Jupyter Notebook:
+Open the main gptLLM notebook file using Jupyter Notebook:

-### 2. **Run Cells Until Step 140**
+### 2. **Run Cells**
-Run all the cells up to and including the 140th cell.
-These cells prepare the environment and show case a small DEMO of LLM which uses the-verdict.txt.
+Run all the cells up to and including the Training Loop.
+These cells prepare the environment and show case a small DEMO of LLM which uses the-verdict.txt and how training loop helps in generating better result.

 ### Step 3: Download GPT-2 (124M) Weights